 5 Quirky Things To Do In Kansas City

 Some people may think “quirky” is a bad thing.
 We happen to love it.
-Kansas City is full of fun things to see and do that aren’t typical tourist attractions or hot spots.
-Those places are great – but sometimes it’s fun to do stuff most people might not consider.
+And there are plenty of quirky things to do in Kansas City that aren’t typical tourist attractions or hot spots.
+Those places are great, but sometimes it’s fun to do stuff most people might not consider.

-Here are 5 things to experience in Kansas City that may not be on your tourist radar.
+Here are 5 quirky things to do in Kansas City that may not be on your tourist radar.

+5 Quirky Things To Do In Kansas City